Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

-Note that this objective is a heuristic that does not take into account the impact of moving data points on the satisfaction of $\alpha$-representation constraints from the cluster in which it is being moved from.
-We can now formulate the problem of performing the pre-fix assignment as follows:
+Note that this does not fully capture the effect of moving the data points in $S$ to cluster $k$ within the overall problem.
+We can now formulate the problem of performing the group representation assignment as follows:

-where $y_{g,k}$ is a binary variable indicating whether group $g$ will be $\alpha$-represented in cluster $k$.
-The objective \eqref{obj:prefix} is a proxy for the cost of pre-fixing.
-Constraint \eqref{const:beta_const} ensures enough clusters are allocated to each group to meet the MR-fairness constraint.
-Finally constraint \eqref{const:cluster_prefix_cap} ensures no cluster is assigned more groups corresponding to the same feature than can simultaneously have $\alpha$-representation.

-Note that the size of this formulation does not depend on the size of the dataset and it has only $|\mathcal{K}| \times |\mathcal{G}|$ variables.
-As mentioned earlier, when $\alpha > 0.5$ and the groups are disjoint (i.e., no group can be in multiple groups) then this pre-fixing scheme simply removes symmetry.
-In other cases, this operation is a heuristic that leads to substantial speedups to the overall solution time.
-We now show that the constraint matrix for the pre-fixing problem \eqref{obj:prefix}-\eqref{const:prefix_binary} is totally unimodular, and thus can be solved in polynomial time.

-\begin{theorem} The constraint matrix for the pre-fixing problem is totally unimodular. \end{theorem} \proof{Proof of Theorem \ref{thm:tum}} Note that every variable $y_{gk}$ only appear in exactly two constraints - one constraint \ref{const:beta_const} for $g$ and one constraint \ref{const:cluster_prefix_cap} for $k$.
-Thus it suffices to show that there exists an equitable row bi-coloring for the full constraint matrix \citep{conforti2014integer}.
-Set all constraints \ref{const:beta_const} to one color, and all constraints \ref{const:cluster_prefix_cap} to another color.
-Note that this is an equitable bi-coloring as the difference in row sums between the two colors will all be 0, completing the proof. \endproof